For a normal installation of CARTO Builder On-Premises, the following hardware requirements are needed:

 Although it is possible that your installation may work with lower resources, stability of the platform is not guaranteed.
 It is recommended to use the the optimal requirements.

-The platform is only compatible with Red Hat and CentOS 6.x servers.
+The platform is only compatible with Red Hat and CentOS 7.x servers using systemd.

 A clean installation is required.
 No other service, or extra software, should be running in the same server.
 This ensures that you will avoid any incompatibility or resources sharing issues.

 The only extra packages required are redhat-lsb-core and gcc: (These prerequisites for the server should be installed before the On-Premises installation)

 It is a very common need to perform debugging operations in the system where CARTO BUILDER is installed, especially when support is involved.
 The installation of the process, network, IO, and memory debugging tools is highly recommended.

 1 sudo yum -y install tcpdump strace lsof net-tools sysstat procps

 In order to avoid caching and logging issues is recommended to run a Time Synchronization software.

 Some parts of CARTO intensively use the disk.
 It is important to have a proper configuration of the disks in production, to avoid disk IO bottlenecks.